-The secret to being a great dad is intentionally giving 1%.
+The secret to being a good father is intentionally giving 1%.
 Recently I was reading a article about how Americans spend time each day.
 I wasn’t surprised.
 We have an average of 5.3 hours of leisure time each day, and we spend more than half of it watching TV.
 What did surprise me was this stat from fivethirtyeight.com: from 2010 to 2014, parents had deliberate conversations with their children for, on average, only 3 minutes a day.

 What are the facts?